Starwarsfan2099/PyWinDbg/README.md

- dc | dump_context                  Returns current EIP disassembled and stack unwind. di | dump_info EXE|DLL|PID         Return information on PID, or debugging EXE, or supplied DLL. sr | set_reg REG VAL ID            Sets register REG to VAL in thread ID, all threads if no ID is specified. id | inject_dll PID DLL            Injects DLL into Process PID. wa | write_adr ADD LEN DATA        Writes data to an address.
+ dc | dump_context                  Returns current EIP disassembled and stack unwind. di | dump_info EXE|DLL|PID         Return information on PID, or debugging EXE, or supplied DLL. sr | set_reg REG VAL ID            Sets register REG to VAL in thread ID, all threads if no ID is specified. id | inject_dll PID DLL            Injects DLL into process PID. is | inject_shellcode PID          Injects sellcode from the shellcode.py file into process PID. wa | write_adr ADD LEN DATA        Writes data to an address.